I know...I know...I've been AWOL for a couple of months. I could go into more detail but who really wants to hear my excuses?

 Too much focus on only one facet of life, like work, is a recipe for overall failure.
 Make sure you're ready -- professionally and personally -- to take on new and bigger challenges, for which expectations are also bigger, McKee says.

-"Many individuals move up the corporate ladder so fast that they actually end up failing as a consequence.
+The sin: "Many individuals move up the corporate ladder so fast that they actually end up failing as a consequence.
 More isn't always better -- especially if you're not ready for the challenge at hand."

 The salvation: "Achieving career success also includes maintaining a life balance, and a misplaced professional desire can create a backlash both at home as well as amid peers for your perceived obsessiveness."